nisharao321/Lab3/procedure.md

 14. Click on the big hand to take static head reading from manometer.<br>
 <img src="images/A14.png"><br>

-15. Repeat the procedure no 9 and 10 for taking reading of total head and velocity head at point 1 in ventilation duct.Click on the NEXT button at the bottom right corner to proceed to the next step.<br>
+15. Repeat the procedure no 13 and 14 for taking reading of total head and velocity head at point 2 in ventilation duct.
+Click on the NEXT button at the bottom right corner to proceed to the next step.<br>
 <img src="images/A15.png"><br>

 16. The observation for point 2 is given below and put the required value in calculation to check your results.<br>
 <img src="images/A16.png"><br>

-17. Click on the NEXT button at the bottom right corner to proceed to the next step.Repeat all the steps for 400 rpm.<br>
+17. Click on the NEXT button at the bottom right corner to proceed to the next step.
+Repeat all the above steps for 400 rpm.<br>
 <img src="images/A17.png"><br>

 18. The Result for velocity of air at 300 rpm and 400 rpm is given below.<br>